 - Strength Builder – 95 minute no impact workout focusing on body parts that break down first: knees, hips, shoulders, & back

 - Red Hot Core – back to the core for 15 minutes

 - Mix Tape – 30 minutes of the most challenging positions

 - Double Black Diamond – DDP’s own personal workout perfect for fanatics and those looking to sweat and get strong

 I also like that the program comes with a poster of the “Diamond Dozen” positions so you can use it as a quick reference guide.

 The program booklet is helpful as well too.
 It shares inspiring stories, motivation, a workout schedule, a nutrition guide, recipes, and a food journal.
-If more motivation is what you need than you can check out the Transformations tab on the DDP Yoga site or join the community forum.
+If more motivation is what you need than you can check out the Success Stories tab on the DDP Yoga site or join the community forum.

 After trying this program I look forward to continuing on with it.
 I’ve also mentioned it to my parents.
 They both struggle with joint pain as well as back, knee, and hip issues.
 They tried yoga in the past but found it too difficult and the instructor a bit too flighty to take every day.